How to Analyze (and Improve) Customer Journeys

 Some maps capture the entire customer experience, while others focus on specific stages, like illustrating the path to adopting a new product feature.

-Here’s an example of a journey map we created when we launched Personas.
+Here’s an example of a journey map we in the early stages of Twilio Engage.

 7 metrics for analyzing the customer journey